Who's eligible?

 Important additional considerations:

-- Dual / double degrees are eligible.
-Integrated Bachelor and Master's Degrees are also eligible.
-Postgraduate students are not eligible.
+• Dual / double degrees are eligible.
+Integrated Bachelor and Master Degrees are also eligible.

-- It is a condition of receiving Energy Queensland’s Future of Energy Engineering Scholarship that you are not receiving another scholarship or bursary payment.
-If you have been granted another scholarship or bursary from another organisation and you wish to receive the Energy Queensland’s Future of Energy Engineering Scholarship, you would need to forfeit your current scholarship and provide corresponding evidence to Energy Queensland.
+• It is a condition of receiving Energy Queensland’s Future of Energy Engineering Scholarship that you are not receiving another scholarship or bursary payment, excluding an Academic Scholarship.
+If you have been granted another scholarship or bursary from another organisation and you wish to receive the Energy Queensland’s Future of Energy Engineering Scholarship, you may need to forfeit your current scholarship and provide corresponding evidence to Energy Queensland.